testmailtt/webhook.site/docs/faq.markdown

 ## How do I send data to my computer/localhost?

 A: You can either periodically fetch the data using the [Webhook.site API](api/tokens.md#get-requests) or stream requests to a local URL using the [Webhook.site CLI](cli.md), in a similar fashion to e.g. ngrok.

+## I'm getting a 404 Not Found, what's wrong? / When does Webhook.site URLs expire?

+Using the free version of Webhook.site, URLs automatically expire in 7 days.
+After that, the URL is no longer available and data is deleted.

+With the paid version, Webhook.site Pro, URLs never expire automatically.

 ## I'm getting a 405 Method Not Allowed, what's wrong?